wp-plugins/slider-wd/readme.txt

 1. Log in to your WordPress Administrator panel.
 2. Go to Plugins page, click Add > New > Upload.
-3. Click “Choose file” (“Browse”) and select the Sliders zip file.
+3. Click "Choose file" ("Browse") and select the Sliders zip file.
 For Mac Users
 Go to your Downloads folder and locate the folder with the plugin.
 Right-click on the folder and select Compress.
 Now you have a newly created .zip file which can be installed as described here.
-4. Click “Upload&Install” button.
+4. Click "Upload&Install" button.
-5. Click “Activate Plugin” button for activating the plugin.
+5. Click "Activate Plugin" button for activating the plugin.
 If installation does any problem occurs, please contact us info@web-dorado.com.

 = Step 2:  Adding images to Sliders. =